systemslab/popper-paper/paper/paper.md

 hit, no network port remapping, and no layers of indirection.
-Lastly, first encounters with Docker require users to understand that Docker containers do not represent baremetal hardware but immutable infrastructure, i.e. one can't ssh into them to start services, one need to have a service per image, and one cannot install software inside of them and expect those installations to persist after relaunching a container.
+Lastly, first encounters with Docker require users to understand that Docker containers do not represent baremetal hardware but immutable infrastructure, i.e. one cannot ssh into them to start services, one need to have a service per image, and one cannot install software inside of them and expect those installations to persist after relaunching a container.